raphacgon/bash_timer/README.md

-alarm.sh is a simple Bash script that acts as a timer.
+Timer.sh is a simple Bash script that acts as a timer.

 How to Use